abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/jobshop_ls.rst

     The idea behind the ``Delta``\s and ``DeltaDelta``\s is really simple: efficiency.
 Only the modified part of the solution is broadcast:

-    * ``Delta``: the difference between the initial solution that defines the neighborhood and the current neighbor solution.
+    * ``Delta``: the difference between the initial solution that defines the neighborhood and the current candidate solution.

-    * ``DeltaDelta``: the difference between the current neighbor solution and the previous neighbor solution.
+    * ``DeltaDelta``: the difference between the current candidate solution and the previous candidate solution.

     ``Delta`` and ``DeltaDelta`` are just ``Assignment``\s only containing the changes.